The Land

 Unit Development Concepts

-We are targeting an ‘ideal’ community size of 40-50 adults.
+We are targeting an ‘ideal’ community size measured as 40-50 adults, instead of the usual measurement of 25-35 units.
 We are choosing to use bedrooms as a proxy for adults, and settled on a 48 bedroom community.
 Our initial thinking about unit plans followed the tried and true cohousing approach of maximizing the number of units as zoning would allow.
 Our zoning allows 4 units/acre and the 1st parcel we are planning to develop is 4 acres.
 So our first concept was 16 3bed/2bath units, with one of the bedrooms configured to act as a tiny home with ~300 sq ft of space that includes a bath and a kitchenette.
-Below are the sketches of our first plan.
+Below are the sketches of our first plan courtesy of Bryan Bowman of Caddis.

 1500 sq ft 3/2 Unit Floorplan Concept

-This layout is designed to be easy for either conventionally stick-built construction onsite, or 14’x44′ modular units built in a factory and trucked to the site.
+This layout was designed to be easy for either conventionally stick-built construction onsite, or 14’x44′ modular units built in a factory and trucked to the site.

-The intent is to allow for easy sharing as desired.
+The intent was to allow for easy sharing as desired.
 Some scenarios: a large family in the whole space; a smaller family in the 2/1 with an unrelated occupant in the ‘tiny’; or three unrelated individuals.
-The amenities in the common house will serve as a valuable extension of the living quarters.
+The amenities in the common house would serve as a valuable extension of the living quarters.

 Flipped for a 3000 sq ft 6/4 Duplex